User guide · Phase 1

 Hover the pointer over a recognized term and a small card surfaces below it with the term name, tier, plain-language definition, a watch note when one applies, and — if the term is also defined locally via ⌘ShiftD — a Jump to definition in documentlink.
 The card’s left stripe carries the tier hue; the rest of the card stays ink-on-paper so the page never reads as a Christmas tree.

 Moving off the term dismisses the card.
 Alt-click on a term to pin the card without moving the caret — useful when you need to read the card while moving the pointer elsewhere.
-Dismiss a pinned card with Esc, by clicking outside, or by starting to type.
+Dismiss a pinned card with Esc, by clicking outside, by starting to type, or — on a touch device — by grabbing the handle at the top of the card and flicking it sideways.
+The same swipe gesture dismisses the cross-reference inspector.

 Known gaps in Phase 1